Preet2204/ODE-Solver/README.md

     ```bash
     python main.py

-The script will generate a plot displaying the RK4 approximation, exact solution, and error curve for the default ODE (( x'' + 1000x = 0 )) with initial condition ( [0, 1, 0] ) over the interval ([0, 2]) using a time step ( dt = 0.0001 ).
+The script will generate a plot displaying the RK4 approximation, exact solution, and error curve for the default ODE (( x'' + 1000x = 0 )) with initial condition ( [0, 1, 0] ) over the interval ([0, 2]) using an initial time step ( dt = 0.0001 ) and a tolerance of ( 1 \times 10^{-6} )..

 ### Customizing the ODE

-- Modify the ode lambda function in the script to define a different ODE (e.g., lambda t, x, x1: -100 * x for a second-order ODE).
+- Modify the ode lambda function in the script to define a different ODE (e.g., `lambda t, x, x1: -100 * x` for a second-order ODE).
 - Adjust the init array to set new initial conditions (e.g., [0, 1, 0]).
-- Change the dt value to alter the time step and rightt to extend the interval.
+- Change the dt value to alter the time step and right_t to extend the interval.

 ### Example Output

 The plot will show:

-- Solid line: RK4 approximation
+-Solid line: RK4 approximation
 -Solid line: Exact solution (( x = cos(sqrt{1000} t) ))
 -Solid line: Absolute error between RK4 and exact solution
 -Legend identifying each curve